JustinBeckwith/awwbotcf/README.md

 $ npm run dev
 ```

-When a user types a slash command, Discord will send an HTTP request to a given endpoint.
-During local development this can be a little challenging, so we're going to use a tool called `ngrok` to create an HTTP tunnel.
+When a user types a slash command, Discord will send an HTTP request to a public endpoint.
+During local development this can be a little challenging, so we're going to use [a tool called `ngrok`](https://ngrok.com/) to create an HTTP tunnel.

 ```
 $ npm run ngrok